There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) describe the principal forms of disease prevention in public health in relation to environmental, sociocultural, organisational and population vectors; (2) identify context-specific and culturally appropriate approaches for public health interventions to prevent common diseases; (3) demonstrate a multidisciplinary approach to disease prevention including biomedical, behavioural and social sciences; (4) demonstrate written research and analytical skills in relation to disease prevention challenges and solutions; and (5) demonstrate participative learning skills.
+Students are able to (1) describe the principal forms of disease prevention in public health in relation to environmental, sociocultural, organisational and population vectors; (2) identify context-specific and culturally appropriate approaches for public health interventions to prevent common diseases; (3) demonstrate a multidisciplinary approach to disease prevention including biomedical, behavioural and social sciences; and (4) demonstrate written research and analytical skills in relation to disease prevention challenges and solutions.

-- Typically this unit is assessed in the following ways: (1) participation in tutorial activities and discussion forums; (2) a major writing assignment; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) minor assignment; (2) major assignment; and (3) end-of-semester exam.
 Further information is available in the unit outline.

 - Contact hours

 - lectures: 2 hours per week

 tutorials: 1 hour per week

 Readings are provided on the LMS (Learning Management System) for each theme's topics.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.